Robert Galbreath Jr.: Other business interests

 His other business interests included building the three-story Galbreath Hotel in the town of Bromide, where he intended to develop a health spa based on the local mineral water.
 The Great Depression caused the idea to fail.
 He also attempted to mine iron and manganese in southeastern Oklahoma.

 Family

-Robert and Mary Ellen had four children: Robert, Leona, George Francis and Glenn Pool.
+Robert and Mary Ellen had three children: Robert, Leona, George Francis.

 Death

-Galbreath died on December 12, 1953 in Tulsa, Oklahoma, He is buried at Memorial Park Cemetery.
+Galbreath died on December 12, 1953, in Tulsa, Oklahoma.